If only you could yourself see your own selfish being! If only you could realise you are being selfish in a relationship.

 Whenever you and your partner get into a discussion, it turns out that your word is the last.
 You even make your partner forego their own happiness and make them give up on the argument.
 If you do not have it your way, you do hesitate to threaten or throw a fit.

-This behaviour, over a long term, can built resentment in your partner resulting in the end of relationship
+This behaviour, over the long term, can be built resentment in your partner resulting at the end of the relationship

 2. You ‘think’ you are always right